daviderigamonti/Visualizing-the-Gap-Erosion-of-Responsibility-in-AI-Systems/notes/resources.md

 - [philpapers](https://philpapers.org/rec/STARCA)
 - [paper](./other_sources.md#STARCA)

+#### Takes
+- Responsibility definition (types of responsibility)
+- Conditions of responsibility
+- Quasi-Responsibility of computers

 ### Artificial Intelligence, Responsibility Attribution, and a Relational Justification of Explainability

 #### Info
 - (Coeckelbergh 2020)
 - [philpapers](https://philpapers.org/rec/COEAIR)
 - [paper](./other_sources.md#COEAIR)

+#### Takes
+- Aristotelic vision of responsibility
+- Responsibility gap
+- Problem of many hands & problem of many things
+- How to address responsibility in those scenarios

 ### Accountability and Control Over Autonomous Weapon Systems: A Framework for Comprehensive Human Oversight